KrijnvanderBurg/.devcontainer/README.md

 }
 ```

-When the CI/CD pipeline (Azure Devops template) runs the same tool:
+When the CI/CD pipeline (Azure Devops template) runs the same tool it uses the same script and config file from `.dotfiles`:
 ```js
 // Example Azure Devops pipeline step
 steps: